briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    1. _(1)_ If the Tax Administrator ascertains that an applicant is qualified for an extension under this section, the Tax Administrator shall enter into a contract with the applicant for the payment of the tax in installments that begin on the one hundred eighty-first (181st) day after the applicant’s active duty or service terminates.
+    1. _(1)_ If the Tax Administrator ascertains that an applicant is qualified for an extension under this section, the Tax Administrator shall enter into a contract with the applicant for the payment of the tax in installments that begin on the one hundred eighty-first (181st) day after the applicant's active duty or service terminates.
 The Tax Administrator may prescribe such contract terms as the Tax Administrator considers appropriate.
 However, taxes pursuant to a contract entered into under this division are not